Asterics2020-Obelics/School2018/README.md

 ```
 conda update conda
 ```
+Windows users: run this command (and the followings) from the  `Anaconda prompt` terminal.

-To create it, you just need to run the following command from the directory where you cloned this School2018 repository (since this repository contains the file `environment.yml`):
+To create the environment, you just need to run the following command from the directory where you cloned this School2018 repository (since this repository contains the file `environment.yml`):
 ```
 conda env create -f environment.yml
 ```